Autodesk-Forge/forge-checkmodels-createissues-revit/README.md

 **Revit plugin**

 A compiled version of the `Revit` plugin (.bundles) is included on the `web` module, under `wwwroot/bundles` folder.
 Any changes on these plugins will require to create a new .bundle, the **Post-build** event should create it.
+Please [review the readme](https://github.com/Autodesk-Forge/design.automation-csharp-revit.check.issues/tree/master/revit).

 Start the app.